disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 You need to use the assigned user and environment information to complete this lab.
 You must have completed the prior labs to successfully complete this lab.

-## Exercise 1: Explore the out of the box analytics
+## Exercise 1: Explore the out-of-the-box analytics

-Now in this exercise, you will explore the out of the box analytics that are available from the Power Platform admin center.
+Now in this exercise, you will explore the out-of-the-box analytics that are available from the Power Platform admin center.

-1. Navigate to **Power Platform admin center**
+1. Navigate to **Power Platform admin center**.

-2. select **Analytics > Power Apps**
+2. select **Analytics > Power Apps**.

     ![](images/M02/tenant-analytics1.png)